 The safety and efficacy of pembrolizumab has not been studied in patients with renal impairment.
 No specific dose adjustments are recommended in mild to moderate renal impairment.
+See below for management of nephritis.
 Discuss with consultant if CrCl <30mL/min.

-Hepatic impairment
+• Hepatic impairment